lmcinnes/umap/doc/how_umap_works.rst

    \sum_{e\in E} w_h(e) \log\left(\frac{w_h(e)}{w_l(e)}\right) + (1 - w_h(e)) \log\left(\frac{1 - w_h(e)}{1 - w_l(e)}\right)

-This might look complicated, but if we go back to thinking in terms of a graph we can view minimizing the cross entropy as a kind of force directed graph layout algorithm.
+This might look complicated, but if we go back to thinking in terms of a graph we can view minimizing the KL divergence as a kind of force directed graph layout algorithm.

 The first term, :math:`w_h(e) \log\left(\frac{w_h(e)}{w_l(e)}\right)`,